davestephens/ansible-nas/README.md

 Development of Ansible-NAS is carried out in [Visual Studio Code](https://code.visualstudio.com/) - you'll get some nice recommended extensions and task setups if you do the same.

+## Support

+If you've enjoyed Ansible-NAS as much as I do working on it, please consider [buying me a coffee](https://ko-fi.com/davestephens) :coffee: